This post is part of a series – click here for the index.

 We have gone over the very basics of Clash and created a few simple functions.
 What I have noticed while writing this post is that I have shown a lot of types.
 Some of them were scary looking for non functional programmers, which might give you the impression that you have wrestle with them all the time.
 However, types are very useful and will help you when you will be debugging!
 And luckily, you don’t have to deal with that a majority of the time.
 Also, our stack implementation looks very ugly, and doesn’t show the power of Clash at all.
 In the next post, we will improve our stack function and make it much more readable and concise.
 We will also introduce registers so that we can create hardware that has state.

-Here is all the code we wrote in this blog post with some additional things like the stack2 function that looks a little bit nicer (but still has the same bug!), and a modified topEntity that uses the stack.
+All the code we wrote in this blog post and will write in future posts can be found in the Bitlog Clash tutorial Github repository.
+The code for this part is in the part_1 folder in the repo, and I have added some additional things like the stack2 function that looks a little bit nicer (but still has the same bug!), and a modified topEntity that uses the stack.
 The type definition of topEntity looks very convoluted, but see if you understand why it is correct.
 At the end of the next post it will look something like this:

-*Stack> :t topEntity topEntity :: Signal Instr -> Signal Value
+*Stack> :t topEntity topEntity :: Signal SInstr -> Signal Value

 Play around with it, and generate some hardware.
 If you have questions and/or constructive criticism, let me know on Twitter @BitlogIT